 It is not safe to use a Nerf gun of any variety to discipline a cat because of the risk of injury.

-A Nerf gun is a toy; therefore it is not made to be used for the purpose of discipline especially for cats or other animals.
+A Nerf gun is a toy; therefore it is not made to be used for the purpose of shooting cats or other animals.
 I suggest that you look at other types of toys or perhaps a rolled-up newspaper which would serve as an equally effective method of correcting misbehavior while also being much safer.

 Cats, like dogs, can be trained to avoid certain undesirable behavior to their owner through the use of positive reinforcement.